kaimckeever/pcl-classify/README.md

 The jupyter notebook file, CS_4650_Final_Project.ipynb, can be run in its entirety and will demonstrate SVM models as well as the train and validation loop for DistilBERT or BERT.

 CS_4650_Final_Project.ipynb can be uploaded to google colab for training on a GPU.

+If uploaded to colab, the project will require preprocess.py for the SVMs.